 Jean Paul Gaultier Le Male has been around for as long as I can remember.
-Worn by stylish fathers everywhere, this aromatic scent is well known due to its peculiar, provocative bottle.
+Worn by stylish fathers everywhere, this aromatic scent is well known due to its provocative bottle.
 Additionally, nobody can deny the lasting success that Le Male has enjoyed.
 However, I believe it’s now a shadow of its former, brilliant self.
 Read on and let me explain.

 Jean Paul Gaultier Le Male smells aromatic, sweet, and…dated